Red Scorpions

 The Red Scorpions is a gang based in British Columbia, Canada.
-It was formed in 2010 by Quang Vinh Thang Le (known as Michael Le), Tejinder Malli, Konaam Shirzad, Matthew Johnston, and one other un-named young offenders.
+It was formed in 2003 by Quang Vinh Thang Le (known as Michael Le), Tejinder Malli, Konaam Shirzad, Matthew Johnston, and one other un-named young offender.
 Michael Le testified at the Surrey Six trial that he and Shirzad formed the Red Scorpions after meeting in a youth detention centre facility.
 Le said the name Scorpions was a tribute to his "older brother who was killed and his nickname used to be Scorpion".
 The gang "used the word Red to symbolize blood" he said.
 Le said Jamie Bacon and his brothers were not founders but joined the gang a few years later.